 The Blue Cash Everyday® Card from American Express earns 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then it’s 1%), 2% cash back at U.S. gas stations and at select U.S. department stores and 1% cash back on all other purchases.

-Plus, you can earn $200 back after you spend $1,000 in purchases on your new card within the first three months.
+Plus, you can earn $100 back after you spend $2,000 in purchases on your new card within the first six months.
+Additionally, you can earn 20% back on Amazon.com purchases on the card during the first six months, up to $150 back.

 This makes the Blue Cash Everyday Card an excellent choice for people who do a lot of shopping at supermarkets, gas stations, and department stores.